What Is The Difference Between Fractional And Simple Distillation

 Distillation is a process used to separate liquids that have different boiling points.
 There are two main types of distillation: fractional distillation and simple distillation.
 Both processes are used to separate components from a liquid mixture, but they differ in the level of refinement achieved.
 Fractional distillation is more complex and more effective than simple distillation, but it requires more time and energy.

-See also What's Better Distilled Or Purified Water
+See also Can't Find Distilled Water For Cpap

 Simple distillation involves heating a mixture to its boiling point, collecting the vapors that are produced, and condensing them back into liquid form.
 This method relies on differences in boiling points between components in the mixture in order to separate them.
 Simple distillation can be used for mixtures with components that have a large difference in boiling points (greater than 25°C).
 The process is relatively simple and requires less energy than fractional distillation, but it produces less refined results because the components with similar boiling points will not be separated from each other effectively.